Singh200311/Pro-Rental/README.md

-Thank you for checking out WanderLust!
+Thank you for checking out Pro-Rental!